Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Introduction

 \subsection{The oriented swap process and the conjectured identity}

 Consider the Cayley graph of the symmetric group $S_N$, generated by swaps of numbers at adjacent sites $k$ and $k+1$, for each $1\le k \le N-1$.
-A \emph{sorting network} is a shortest path between the identity permutation $(1, \ldots, N)$ and the reverse permutation $(N, \ldots, 1)$; or equivalently, it is a sequence of $N(N-1)/2$ adjacent swaps, from the identity permutation to the reverse permutation.
-We note that to make the number of swaps being $N(N-1)/2$ (the smallest possible value), for any swap it must be that the a number swaps with a larger number right next to it.
+A \emph{sorting network}, first studied by Stanley \cite{stanley1984number}, is one of the shortest paths between the identity permutation $(1, \ldots, N)$ and the reverse permutation $(N, \ldots, 1)$.
+Equivalently, it is a sequence of $N(N-1)/2$ adjacent swaps, from the identity permutation to the reverse permutation.
+We note that in such a sequence, each swap must increase the total number of inversions (i.e., switch adjacent $i, j$ to $j, i$ for some $i<j$); otherwise more than $N(N-1)/2$ swaps are needed to obtain the reverse permutation from the identity permutation.

 One natural way of defining a {random sorting network} is to assign equal probability to each sorting network.
-Such model has been extensively studied in \cite{angel2007random, angel2012pattern, rozinov2016statistics, gorin2019random, dauvergne2020circular, dauvergne2018archimedean}.
-A different natural way of defining a random sorting network is the so-called oriented swap process (OSP), from \cite{angel2009oriented}.
-One lets the permutation evolve in a continuous way, such that at any time, for each two adjacent sites, if the number at the left site is smaller than the number at the right site, with rate $1$ these two numbers swap.
+This model has been extensively studied in \cite{angel2007random, angel2012pattern, rozinov2016statistics, gorin2019random, dauvergne2020circular, dauvergne2018archimedean}.
+Another natural way of defining a random sorting network is the so-called oriented swap process (OSP), a Markovian construction from \cite{angel2009oriented}.
+One lets the permutation evolve in a continuous way, such that at any time, for every two adjacent sites, if the number at the left site is smaller than the number at the right site, with rate $1$ these two numbers swap.
 More formally, one can think of OSP as a finite interval version of the colored TASEP.
 Consider $N$ particles on the finite lattice $\{1,\ldots,N\}$, such that initially (at time $0$) the particle at site each $k$ is colored $k$.
-For each edge $(k, k+1)$ (for $1\le k \le N-1$), there is an independent Poisson clock that rings at rate $1$; and whenever it rings, the particles occupying the sites $k$ and $k+1$ would attempt to swap.
-Suppose that these two particles have colors $i$ and $j$ respectively, then the the swap succeeds only if $i < j$, i.e., only if the swap increases the number of inversions in the sequence of particle colors.
+For each edge $(k, k+1)$ (for $1\le k \le N-1$), there is an independent Poisson clock that rings at rate $1$; and whenever it rings, the particles occupying the sites $k$ and $k+1$ will attempt to swap.
+Suppose that these two particles have colors $i$ and $j$ respectively, then the swap succeeds only if $i < j$, i.e., only if the swap increases the number of inversions in the sequence of particle colors.